Category Archives: Creatures featured

 aka spanner, so-called because when we spotted him in a shop all the arguments against having a bunny ground to a stop.

 He’s just over a year old, and has the run of most of the house, the exceptions being the kitchen and the storage room where his hay is kept.

-Aside from hay – we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.
+Aside from hay—we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.

 is to bunny-proof your own hutch.
-This involves safeguarding wires, which rabbits appear to be far more fond of than carrots, and restricting access to books or whatever your new housemate fancies.
+This involves safeguarding wires, which rabbits appear to be more fond of than carrots, and restricting access to books or whatever your new housemate fancies.